 Design is the area of engineering which most distinguishes it from the sciences.
 Our research focuses on understanding and improving the process of design in order to facilitate the creation of new products and technologies.

-With seven active faculty, the Design Engineering Lab is one of the largest academic mechanical engineering design research lab in the United States.
+With nine active faculty, the Design Engineering Lab is one of the largest academic mechanical engineering design research lab in the United States.
 The particular areas of strong research within the lab include: